SOUTH CAROLINA CORPORATION DISSOLUTION

 If the South Carolina Corporation has not commenced business then the SC Corporation Dissolution process is easier.

-What do I have to do before I Dissolve a South Carolina Corporation?
+What do I have to do before I Legally Close a South Carolina Corporation?

 explain